-Shrimp Mozambique is a beloved Portuguese dish with a rich, spicy sauce that highlights the culinary fusion of Portuguese and African flavors.
+Peri Peri Shrimp or Shrimp Mozambique is a beloved Portuguese dish with a rich, spicy sauce that highlights the fusion of Portuguese and African flavors.
 With origins tied to Mozambique, this dish features juicy shrimp cooked in a savory, slightly spicy sauce, making it a staple in Portuguese cuisine.
 Perfect for gatherings or a special dinner, this dish combines bold spices, fresh herbs, and a touch of beer to create a delicious and quick meal!

-Me and my family literally fight over this sauce because it’s so good haha!
-When at a Portuguese restaurant we know to order a few so everyone leaves satisfied.
+Me and my family literally fight over this sauce because it's so good haha!
+When at a Portuguese restaurant we know to order a few so everyone leaves satisfied (and to avoid cat fights lol)

 Why You'll Love This Recipe